andylolu2/cuda-mnist/README.md

 I wanted to know how much overhead is added by Python-based ML frameworks like PyTorch, and how much faster we can possibly get by going lower-level (CUDA).
 It is also a good exercise for me to learn CUDA.

+Coming from a Python/PyTorch/JAX-heavy background, this is my first time doing a large-ish CUDA project.
+Compared to many C++/CUDA repositories out there, I consider the code to be pretty clean and "pythonic", which hopefully makes it also approachable for other CUDA beginners.

 I also wrote a blog post on **How Matrix Multiplication Works on the GPU**, you can read it on [here on HackMD](https://hackmd.io/@andylo/matrix-multiplication-on-gpu) or [here on Medium](https://towardsdatascience.com/matrix-multiplication-on-the-gpu-e920e50207a8?source=friends_link&sk=020a915e1fce7d910aacda22bce89129).

 ## So... how slow is PyTorch?